work7z/LafTools/dev/prompts/faq.md

 Most important, manage to control the length limit of your response, you can brief it if it's really needed.

 If you can understand all points above fully, please proceed.
+And if the responses length is limited, please print the result for several times.
+(I can say "Next" to view next page of your response)